Root Canals in Murrieta, CA

 What can you expect during the root canal procedure?
-Once we’ve taken x-rays and determined the best course of action, we’ll start by administering local anesthetic, first by numbing your gums with a topical gel, and then delivering shots of Novocain to more fully numb your gums, teeth, and jaw.
+Once we’ve taken x-rays and determined the best course of action, we’ll start by administering a local anesthetic, first by numbing your gums with a topical gel and then delivering shots of Novocain to more fully numb your gums, teeth, and jaw.

 In some cases, we may hold off on sealing the tooth and schedule a second appointment to ensure that no bacteria remain to further damage your tooth.
 In this case, we’ll provide a temporary filling to keep food and bacteria out.

 When we’re satisfied that all decay and bacteria have been removed, a rubber filler material will be injected into the roots to seal them against further infection.
 A filling or crown will then be placed in the hole above to restore full function and appearance.

 Following root canals, you’ll receive care instructions.
 It’s normal to experience some tenderness and discomfort following the procedure, just as you might after a filling.
 These symptoms can typically be treated with over-the-counter painkillers like ibuprofen, although we can discuss the potential for prescription medication for patients with a low pain threshold.

 If you have a temporary crown, it’s best to avoid eating hard foods or chewing on that side of your mouth until your permanent restoration is complete.
 Contact our office immediately if you continue to experience significant pain, pressure, or swelling even several days after your root canal procedure.